KaiTheRedNinja/Jumbleum/Notes.docc/English/Topics/Writing/Reflective Writing.md

 To describe a scene, you can introduce senses and emotions.
 1. The first step to vividly describing a place, person, or thing is to imagine it in your mind's eye.
 2. Form a "simple impression" of the colors, textures, shapes, feeling, of whatever it is.
 You may want to use your 5 senses for this.
 3. Search until you have the right words to convey your emotions/ thoughts, i.e. specific/ concrete details.
 4. Be concise in your use of vocabulary.
-Be prepared to delete words that are not immediately relevant to your description.Flashes of brightness, the smell of burning paper, and the explosions above my head sent ashes wafting down.
-Every year, my family makes the 350-kilometer journey from Singapore to Kuala Lumpur to visit my paternal relatives.
-I have little more in common with them as I do a puddle along the roadside, considering that the Chinese New Year only occurs once a year.
-This tradition of making the long journey north has existed ever since I could remember.
+Be prepared to delete words that are not immediately relevant to your description.

 ## Analysis